 Taking all of these costs into account, I’ve created a spreadsheet you can download for free at the end of this article to calculate the maximum price you should pay for your first venture into flipping houses.

 Thank you for reading and hope you found this article helpful.
-After researching and writing this article, I’m definitely more interested in flipping houses and will be using my spreadsheet to patiently wait for the right house at the right discounted price in the right neighborhood to pop up.
+After researching and writing this article,

 It’s Monday yet again.
 A blink and your weekend is gone.
 Your alarm screams at you to get up because your cubicle awaits.
 Each drag of your foot feels heavy and unnatural.
 Why can’t you wake up at 10am, make yourself a nice big breakfast, and power up your laptop to work on your own time?
 Believe it or not, you can live this life.